Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

-We also address \ac{IoT} networks operating in continuously evolving environments, where new sources of messages may emerge, nodes may move, and the phenomena being monitored could change \cite{drift1, drift2}.
+We also address \ac{IoT} networks operating in continuously evolving environments, where new sources of messages may emerge, nodes may move, and the phenomena being monitored could change \cite{drift2}.
 This requires the communication protocol adapting to time-varying activation probabilities and handling the inherent uncertainty in node activations.
 These challenges, i.e., the lack of global information and the dynamics of message transmission scenarios, make it essential to develop efficient and decentralized access control mechanisms that ensure reliable and timely message delivery, while allowing to tune transmission strategies in accordance with changes in node activation patterns.
 These scenarios are especially relevant for \ac{URLLC} and energy-constrained IoT deployments \cite{urllc}, where strict latency and power budgets rule out costly retransmissions and prolonged coordination.
+While classical collision-avoidance mechanisms, such as the request-to-send/clear-to-send (RTS/CTS) handshake \cite{05-10624788}, are effective in standard contention-dominated networks, they are not applicable to our scenario.
+First, RTS/CTS is inherently a grant-based protocol (where the CTS acts as the channel grant), which directly violates our strict grant-free transmission constraint.
+Second, simultaneous attempts by multiple nodes to deliver a shared message would merely shift the collisions from the data phase to the RTS phase.
+Consequently, resolving these RTS collisions would still require the implicit coordination mechanisms we propose herein.